PureWay-C® (Vitamin C Lipid Metabolite)

 PureWay-C is a branded form of vitamin C from Innovation Laboratories that combines L-ascorbic acid with lipid metabolites (vegetable-derived fatty acids) and citrus bioflavonoids.

-What is PureWay-C® (Vitamin C Lipid Metabolite) used for?
+What is PureWay-C used for?

-Reported potential side effects may include: Generally very well tolerated at typical doses.
+For most healthy adults, PureWay-C is well tolerated at studied doses.
+Reported effects can include: Generally very well tolerated at typical doses.
 High doses (over about 1,000 to 2,000 mg/day) can cause diarrhea, nausea, or stomach cramps.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+PureWay-C is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

 References(4 citations)